basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 ## Default Bucket Properties

-When configuring buckets [[using bucket types]], the table below lists the bucket properties that are used when no bucket type is specified.
+When configuring buckets [using bucket types][cluster ops bucket types], the table below lists the bucket properties that are used when no bucket type is specified.

 <table class="riak-conf">
 <thead>